Approov Trial Guide

 Monitor Your API Traffic with Approov Metrics

-In order to get a clear picture of what is happening within your platform, you need to monitor the API traffic in your backend (where you do the Approov token check) as well as within the Approov metrics.
+In order to get a clear picture of what is happening within your platform, you need to monitor the API traffic in your backend (where you perform the Approov token check) as well as within the Approov metrics.
 This will require the backend integration step described below.

 Initializing the Approov CLI

-Find full instructions on how to install the Approov CLI (Command Line Tool) here.
+Find full instructions on how to install the Approov CLI (Command Line Tool).
 All management of the Approov account is done using the Approov CLI.
 Examples, showing how to use this tool, are provided throughout the documentation and a detailed reference for all the commands can be found in the Approov CLI Tool Reference.

 If you are the account owner, initialization will grant account access with dev (development) and admin (administration) level roles available.
 Most operations can be carried out using the dev role, but the admin role is necessary for certain operations that require elevated privileges.